brian-watkins/elm-spec/README.md

 config : Spec.Runner.Config msg
 config =
   { send = elmSpecOut
-  , outlet = elmSpecOut
   , listen = elmSpecIn
   }

 pick =
   Spec.Runner.pick elmSpecPick

-program specs =
+program =
-  Spec.Runner.program config specs
+  Spec.Runner.program config

-browserProgram specs =
+browserProgram =
-  Spec.Runner.browserProgram config specs
+  Spec.Runner.browserProgram config
 ```

 You must create the `elmSpecOut` and `elmSpecIn` ports and provide them to `Spec.Runner.program` or `Spec.Runner.browserProgram` via a `Spec.Runner.Config` value.
-And, yes, `send` and `outlet` should reference the
-very same port, `elmSpecOut`.

 You must also create the `elmSpecPick` port and provide it to `Spec.Runner.pick`.